twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### OpenType Designer: GPOS Kerning Editor Buttons
 All values start with a capital D enclosed in square brackets.
 * **Clear Values** – Sets the value for all kerning pairs to zero.
-Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter* by Manfred Klein based on Monospace 821 BT).
+Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter*: Designed by Manfred Klein, based on Monospace 821 BT).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs with a zero value.
 Version 3.0 until 6.5 (not version 7.0 & above) removes pairs with glyphs that are not mapped to any Unicode character.